israkhaled1109/Sakila-DWH-BI-Project/README.md

  This project involves enhancing the Sakila Database, a fictional DVD rental store system.
 Key tasks included data enrichment, cleansing, and structuring, followed by data modeling and ending with data analysis and visualization.

 # 1. Overview
+This project demonstrates the end-to-end process of building a data warehouse for the Sakila DVD rental database, enriched with additional data for comprehensive year-round analysis.
+The project includes data modeling, ETL using SSIS, and advanced analytics through SSAS, Power BI, and Tableau.
+Key features include:
+1. Data warehouse design with a snowflake schema.
+2. ETL implementation using SSIS to populate the DWH.
+3. Comprehensive data analysis and visualization with SSAS, SSRS, Power BI, Tableau and Excel.
+4. Advanced insights on rental performance, customer behavior, film categories, and store operations.

 # 2. Prject Satges
 1. Data Source